turp/workshop.intro-to-copilot/README.md

 GitHub Copilot integrates seamlessly with several popular development environments, each offering unique advantages:

-**Visual Studio Code** - The most feature-rich integration, offering the complete Copilot experience with full access to all chat modes, inline suggestions, and agent capabilities.
+**Visual Studio Code** - The most feature-rich integration, offering the complete Copilot experience with full access to all agents, inline suggestions, and autonomous coding capabilities.
 If you're looking for the most comprehensive Copilot experience, VS Code is your best choice.

 **Visual Studio** - Provides full support tailored for .NET developers, with deep integration into the Visual Studio ecosystem.
 Perfect for C# and .NET development workflows.